 Members of the CURP staff are involved in a wide array of projects, all aimed at helping policymakers and citizens better understand the dimensions of urban issues.
 Projects currently under way address housing, workforce development, community economic development, education, and information access.

-The immediate CURP staff is led by Director Barry Bluestone, Associate Director Stephanie Pollack, Senior Research Associates Bonnie Hendorfer, Shelley McDonough Kimelberg, Laurie Dopkins, and Associate Director (Administration and Finance) Heather Seligman.
+The immediate CURP staff is led by Interim Dean Joan Fitzgerald, Associate Director Stephanie Pollack, Senior Research Associates Bonnie Hendorfer, Shelley McDonough Kimelberg, Laurie Dopkins, and Associate Director (Administration and Finance) Heather Seligman.
 The staff not only has deep experience in academic research and teaching, but also impressive experience working with government agencies, community organizations, advocacy groups, and consulting firms.
 The CURP staff’s mix of theoretical and practical capacity provides a strong foundation for its research and projects.

 CURP also works with a number of associates at Northeastern University and throughout Greater Boston.
 These associates are not on the staff of CURP but play important roles in developing and implementing research and community action projects.
 CURP staff members meet with these associates on a regular basis.
 Many associates play an important role in CURP’s funded projects, while others offer their expertise behind the scenes and at forums and special events sponsored by CURP.